 - Consider bringing feminine products to your host country if they are not widely available.

-- Gallaudet University’s Coordinator of Education Abroad can advise you on your study abroad options.
+- Gallaudet University’s Manager of Education Abroad and Internship Fellowships can advise you on your study abroad options.

 - The Office of Diversity and Equity for Students can assist you in preparing for your study abroad in a country with different norms.